Properly organising a

 The Importance of Evaluation

-is crucial, as it implies going beyond the fundamental equipment required to
+capital costs is crucial, as it implies going beyond the fundamental equipment

-establish the storage system.
-Additional costs that must be brought into
+required to establish the storage system.
+Additional costs that must be brought

 - Fire protection.